bio-tools/biotoolsSchemaDocs/what_is_biotoolsschema.rst

 =======================
 **biotoolsSchema** is a formalised XML schema (XSD) which defines a description model for bioinformatics software.
 It can be used to describe bioinformatics tools - application software with well-defined data processing functions (inputs, outputs and operations).
 This includes simple tools with one or a few closely related functions, and complex, multimodal tools with many functions, tools available available for immediate use as online services, or in a form which which you can download, install, configure and run yourself.

-biotoolsSchema defines 50 important scientific, technical and administrative attributes.
-It concentrates upon the salient common features, with a minimal core of 7 attributes, mandating the necessary and sufficient information to support cataloguing and discovery of software.
+biotoolsSchema defines over 50 important scientific, technical and administrative attributes that support cataloguing, discovery, use and interoperability of software.
+It concentrates upon the salient common features, with a minimal core of 3 attributes only (name, short description and homepage), to provide maximum flexibility for applications.
+To enable concise information, standard identifiers are used where possible, including ontology concept IDs for specialised scientific and technical aspects.
+Verbose information are referred to by URL.

 It is used by the ELIXIR Tools & Data Services Registry (`bio.tools <https://bio.tools>`_).

 Documentation
 -------------